djidji09/CS50_final_project/README.md

-# CS50_final_project
+# GYM webapp

-a web app that let you know how many people are in the gym and let you make a workout program so you can structure you're workout however you like
+#### Video Demo: <URL HERE>

+#### Description:

+This is a gym webapp built using HTML, CSS , JavaScript and python for the backend using flask.
+It allows users to view how many people are in the gym in real time and program thier workout acording everything in the same web app